 Think the world has been turned upside down due to COVID-19?
 Wait until you get on your next cruise…

 Cruise lines are going to go out of their way to keep passengers healthy on their vacation.
-Not only do they need to assure the CDC that their policies will keep people safe, but cruise lines will also be under tremendous scrutiny from the public and the media.
-Even one outbreak tied to a cruise is going to be a big story.
+Not only do they need to assure the CDC that their policies will keep people safe, but cruise lines are also under tremendous scrutiny from the public and the media.
+Any cases tied to cruise ships promise to be a big story.

 While many of these changes are in line with what you might expect, there are some more dramatic changes that will have an impact on your cruise.

 Keep in mind that not every cruise line will have the exact same policies.
 As well, expect things to continue to change as the pandemic evolves.
 For now at least, here’s a good idea of the protocols you can expect if you’re cruising soon…

 If you want to cruise, then you’ll need to get the shot.
 For many lines and many sailings, it is required of everyone that’s eligible (including kids of eligible ages).
 Most cruise lines — including Royal Caribbean, Carnival, and Norwegian Cruise Line — have implemented a shot requirement on many trips starting out.

 That means if you want to sail, then you’ll most likely need to have both doses (if it’s a multiple dose) more than two weeks before setting sail.
 (Note: Small numbers of unvaccinated kids ineligible for the dose are allowed to board.)

 Now, not every cruise requires vaccination.
 Specifically, trips from Florida can’t require passengers to be vaccinated due to state law.
 In that case, unvaccinated passengers (or those who won’t show proof of the shot) can board, but they will have to undergo a number of tests before and during the cruise.